The Taming of the Shrew

 overture conducted by a very well-trained actor and the quieting of the

-audience (he may be young but he’s Toscanini), is the accurate
+audience (he may be young but he’s Toscanini), is the accurate transcription of

-transcription of a successful stage effect.
-He follows it with a trumpeted
+a successful stage effect.
+He follows it with a trumpeted procession (by way of

-procession (by way of a dissolve) adequately gauged to give a sense of grandeur
+a dissolve) adequately gauged to give a sense of grandeur exceeding the bounds

-accustomed to, the camera records the performance as such.
+camera records the performance as such.

 The Aida looks